Harry Potter and the Prisoner of Azkaban (film): Special and visual effects

-Industrial Light & Magic (ILM) and Framestore handled the key visual effects shots for the film, while The Moving Picture Company, Cinesite, and Double Negative crafted additional VFX material.
+Industrial Light & Magic (ILM) and Framestore CFC handled the key visual effects shots for the film, while The Moving Picture Company (MPC), Cinesite, and Double Negative crafted additional VFX material.

 Cuarón originally wanted to move away from CGI toward puppetry.
 He hired master puppeteer Basil Twist and experimented with underwater puppets to figure out the movements of dementors.
 The tests were shot in slow motion, but ultimately the method wasn't practical.
 The water test footage provided creative direction for the visual effects team, adding the intangible metaphysical quality Cuarón was seeking.
 Visual effects supervisors Tim Burke and Roger Guyett, the Industrial Light & Magic VFX team, and Temime collaborated in the creation of dementors.

 Cuarón commented on the difficulty of creating Buckbeak, which took months of research and preparation, beginning with the creature's skeletal design.
 Cuarón said, "Once we worked out the physiology, the way his bones would actually move, we had to capture his personality, which is a mixture of regal elegance, particularly when he is flying, and the clumsy and greedy creature he becomes back on land."
 Creature effects supervisor Nick Dudman created several practical hippogriffs for the production, while Burke and Guyett oversaw the creation of the computer-generated version.
 Guyett cited the complex movement of the feathers as an achievement that had "never been done before."

 The inflation of Aunt Marge was achieved practically.
-Ferris said, "I wore various prosthetic bodies, which inflated at different rates, and at my largest I was about four and a half feet wide."
+Ferris said, "I wore various prosthetic bodies, which inflated at different rates, and at my largest, I was about four and a half feet wide."
 The 50 lb costume prevented Ferris from walking and eating.
 Thirty-eight tweed suits of increasing size were used for the sequence.

 Cinesite was in charge of the time travel shot featured in the film, which was over a minute long.
 The main action was filmed on a steadicam against bluescreen, and four minutes of background footage was shot separately.
 The background was then sped up and composited behind the main action.
 Two other plates of background footage were tiled together as the camera turned.